The Scorpions (Manchester band): Beginnings

-In the Netherlands
+In Netherlands

-In the Netherlands, the group were successful.
+In Netherlands, the group were successful.
 Dutch booking agent Jan Vis arranged a series of gigs and producer Addy Kleijngeld arranged a Dutch recording contract at CNR.
 Their first single, a cover of Chuck Berry’s "Bye Bye Johnny" with "Rip It Up" on the flipside, was released in August 1964.
 It was not a success.
 However, CNR believed in the Scorpions and during that year they released three other singles.
 The third, "Hello Josephine", was their own version of Fats Domino's "My Girl Josephine".
 In the meantime, Brierley stepped out and Terry Morton became lead guitarist.
 Rodney Postill switched to bass guitar and cousin Tony Postill to rhythm guitar.
-"Hello Josephine" became a hit in the Netherlands and reached the number two position in the Netherlands Top 40 of offshore radio station Radio Veronica.
+"Hello Josephine" became a hit in Netherlands and reached the number two position in the Dutch Top 40 of offshore radio station Radio Veronica.
 Drummer Mike Delaney left the group in the beginning of 1965 and was replaced by Ian Lucas.
 The success of "Hello Josephine" justified the release of an LP, entitled Scorpions, which was released in mid-1965.

 Problems

 At that moment a difficult time started for the band.
 It was not easy to find a proper follow-up for "Hello Josephine".
 Although the ballad "Ann Louise" sold well, it could not compete with the success of "Hello Josephine".
 In addition, there were problems with the authorities.
-At that time there was no open European market and work permits for Englishmen were rather limited in the Netherlands.
+At that time there was no open European market and work permits for Englishmen were rather limited in Netherlands.
 The Scorpions were urged to return to Manchester, where hardly anybody knew them because CNR did not release records in the UK.
 Peter Lewis and Ian Lucas decided to return and recruited guitarist Graham Lee for lead guitar and backing vocals, Dave Vernon (bass) and Roy Smithson (organ).
 The first single in their new line-up, "Greensleeves" entered the charts.

 There was a highlight for the band in October 1965; the Scorpions were one of the big names on the yearly TV-event called the Grand Gala du Disque.
 They performed two songs.
 Other artists on the show were The Everly Brothers, Dave Berry and The Supremes.
 Shortly after that, drummer Ian Lucas left the band and was replaced by Tom Unthank.
 The band found it difficult to promote themselves due to the difficulty in obtaining work permits and so gradually, the band's popularity waned.
 At the end of 1967, they returned to England.
-There was then an eleven-year gap before the band returned to the Netherlands.
+There was then an eleven-year gap before the band returned to Netherlands.